 The following definition of "medication" is adopted for use at Hope Academy of West Michigan: Medication includes prescription, non-prescription, and herbal medications that are taken by mouth, inhaler, or injection; applied as drops to the eyes or nose; or applied to the skin.
 Oral medication may be administered to students by school personnel according to the following conditions: The parent/guardian has submitted a written request to the school to give medication following label directions, and has brought the medication (in original pharmacy bottles) directly to the teacher/social worker.
-Parent(s) may give permission using the Medication Use Form for students to receive Tylenol if necessary.
-However, Tylenol must be provided by the parent and dropped off in the school office.
-If a student needs to take over-the-counter medication, parent(s) must drop off medication in the school office with a note and pick up medication at the end of the school day.
+Parents may give permission using the Medication Use Form for students to receive Tylenol if necessary.
+If a student needs to take over-the-counter medication, parents must drop off medication in the school office with a note and pick up medication at the end of the school day.
 Failure to follow this policy will lead to discontinuation of medication being distributed at school.

 Unsupervised use of an inhaler is allowed with physician authorization and parent/guardian permission.
-These students should be instructed by their parents to notify their teacher each and every time they use their inhaler so that frequent use can be communicated to the parents/guardians.
+These students should be instructed by their parents to notify their teacher each and every time they use their inhaler so that frequent use can be communicated to the parents/quardians.